AkatGabrielGoncalves/Teste-4---FrontEnd/README.md

 ### **Description**

 - The frontend was built using Vue.js with Vuetify, written in TypeScript and to communicate with the backend was used Axios.
-- Remember to set the enviroment variables:
+- Remember to set the enviroment variable:
   - VUE_APP_BACKENDHOST
-  - VUE_APP_BACKENDPORT
-    - Remember to set up inside a .env file in the root directory of the frontend.
+    - Remember to set up inside a .env.development file in the root directory of the frontend.

 ## **Backend**